awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ### IAM permissions required for Amazon S3 and AWS KMS<a name="custom-setup-orcl.s3-kms"></a>

-To create CEVs or RDS Custom for Oracle DB instances, the IAM principal needs to access Amazon S3 and AWS KMS\.
+To create CEVs or RDS Custom for Oracle DB instances, the IAM identity needs to access Amazon S3 and AWS KMS\.
 The following sample JSON policy grants the required permissions\.

 ```
 {